GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

     -   If not, right-click the database dropdown, navigate to Create->Database, specify the Database name as "postgres", then click "Save"
 10. Under the Database's Schema dropdown, the "public" schema should be listed
     -   If not, right click the Schema dropdown, navigate to Create->Schema, specify the Schema name as "public", then click "Save"
+11. Open a terminal in the backend's root directory
+    -   Execute the line "aws configure" and follow the prompts
+        -   Input the "AWS Access Key ID" found in the "AWS CREDENTIALS.txt" file in the backend project folder.
+        -   Input the "AWS Secret Access Key" found in the "AWS CREDENTIALS.txt" file in the backend project folder.
+        -   Input the "Default region name" found in the "AWS CREDENTIALS.txt" file in the backend project folder.
+        -   Leave the "Default output format" as is by inputting the "Enter" key.
+We have it set to "None"
-11. Once the PostgreSQL database is set up, open a terminal in the backend's root directory
+11. Once the PostgreSQL database is set up and AWS is configured, open a terminal in the backend's root directory
     -   Execute the line "npm install" to install package dependencies
     -   Execute the line "npm run migrate-dev-up" to migrate the code-first models to the localhost "postgres" database "public" schema
     -   Execute the line "npm run seed-dev-up" to seed the localhost "postgres" database tables with data